cityofaustin/Residential-Permitting/_projects/shed.md

 After you or your hired professional resubmit, you will receive either notice that your plans have been approved or you will receive new comments.
 Note that if you receive comments a second time, there is an additional $355.68 fee.

+#### 4. Repeat if needed

-#### 4. This process will be repeated until all comments have been addressed and your application is approved
+This process will be repeated until all comments have been addressed and your application is approved.

 Most applications go through 2 rounds of review.
 After a second round of review, additional reviews incur a fee of $355.68.